Frédéric Veseli

-Frédéric Shtjefan Veseli (Frederik Shtjefan Veseli; born 20 November 1992), also known as Freddie Veseli, is a professional footballer who plays as a defender for Italian club Südtirol and the Albania national team.
-His main position is centre back, but he can also play at right-back and left-back.
+Frédéric Shtjefan Veseli (Frederik Shtjefan Veseli; born 20 November 1992), also known as Freddie Veseli, is a professional footballer who plays as a defender for club Südtirol and the Albania national team.
+His main position is centre-back, but he can also play at right-back and left-back.

 Born in Renens, Switzerland, to Albanian parents, Veseli began his youth career with local club FC Renens before joining Lausanne-Sport in 2005.
-In 2008, he was signed by the English club Manchester City before joining Manchester United in January 2012.
+In 2008, he was signed by the English club Manchester City before joining rivals Manchester United in January 2012.
 Having failed to break into the first team, he was released in July 2013 and joined Ipswich Town, who allowed him to go on loan to Bury in the second half of the 2013–14 season.
 He was loaned out to Port Vale for the first half of the 2014–15 season before joining permanently in January 2015.
 He returned to Switzerland in July 2015 and joined Lugano, and featured on the losing side in the 2016 Swiss Cup final before he signed with Italian side Empoli in August 2016.
 He served Empoli as vice-captain as the club secured promotion as champions of Serie B in the 2017–18 campaign.
 He joined French club Le Mans on loan in January 2020 and then signed with Salernitana eight months later.
 He helped Salernitana to win promotion out of Serie B at the end of the 2020–21 season.
 He signed with Benevento in August 2022 and moved on to Turkish club Fatih Karagümrük 12 months later.

 He represented Switzerland at every level of youth football and captained the Switzerland under-17s to victory in the 2009 FIFA U-17 World Cup.
 After refusing call-ups from Kosovo, in November 2015, he accepted the Albania national team's invitation to continue his international career and was named in the squad for UEFA Euro 2016.

 Early and personal life

 Veseli was born in Switzerland to Albanian parents from Kosovo and speaks fluent English, French, Albanian and Italian.
 His father settled the family in Lausanne and worked in construction before joining a multi-national company that made plastic packaging.
 Veseli achieved the top grades in his school's region at the age of 15.
+Following Albania's historic participation at UEFA Euro 2016, Veseli was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.
 In 2022, he was living with his partner, an accountant from Switzerland.